About the Practice

 Aimy attended Pitkin’s technical college in 2013 and received her Veterinary Assistant certificate.
 Having a passion for medicine, both human and animal, she started working at Porter Adventist Hospital in the surgical department.
 After moving to North Dakota, Aimy started working at a vet clinic and remembered how much she loved working with animals.
 Missing the wonderful state she grew up in, Aimy moved back to Colorado and started working at RMVN in the fall of 2016.
 Outside of work Aimy enjoys spending time with family, friends and her two fur babies.

 Even as a young child, Megan had a passion for helping animals and has been involved in volunteering at animal clinics and dog rescues since middle school.
 During college, Megan volunteered with the Denver Dumb Friends League and completed a 6-month pre-vet internship with the clinic at the Denver Animal Shelter.
 She received dual degrees in Biology and Chemistry from Metropolitan State University of Denver in 2014 and began working with VRCC Internal Medicine in 2015.
 Megan currently has three fur babies; two cats and a dog.
 Megan is a proud Colorado Native and enjoys exploring and traveling in her spare time.

 Having been with VRCC since 1999, Kayleen brings a strong client service background to Rocky Mountain Veterinary Neurology.
-Kayleen’s time off from work is spent watching her son pitch for his high school team, reading, and spending time with family.
-Kayleen also enjoys spending time with her Chihuahua, Buddy, a patient that was relinquished to the VRCC Emergency Service and then adopted by Kayleen and her family.
+Kayleen’s time off from work is enjoying spending time with family.
+Kayleen also enjoys spending time with her Chihuahua, Buddy, and her Miniature Pinscher, Mira, a patient that was relinquished to the VRCC Emergency Service and then adopted by Kayleen and her family.
 Kayleen looks forward to assisting you when you call Rocky Mountain Veterinary Neurology and with all of your client service needs.